Having A 5-Inch Penis Is Very Normal, Data Shows

-Here’s the real data on penis size.
+Here’s the real data on penis size, and it shows that having a 5-inch dick is very normal.
 Hopefully it makes men feel better.
 If not, we strongly recommend developing confidence in specific oral skills.

 More Than Half Of Men Think Their Penis Is Average-Sized